frnsys/geiger/proposal/proposal.md

 As far as I know, there is no ground-truth data to evaluate the cluster quality against.
 What's the best way to test if the results look good?

+### Determining cluster cutoffs

+Different kinds of articles may have different cluster structures - for instance, for an article in which there is a consensus opinion, we would expect the clusters to be much more nuanced.
+For a very polarizing article, we could expect the clusters to be very distinct.
+One challenge is in determining where to set off the cutoffs for clusters in each case.

 ## Next Steps